 A disintegrate spell targeting the wall destroys it without harming anything inside it.

-You can expend 1 additional mana or psi to change the duration to 1 hour/mana or psi and a creature trapped inside the wall can’t leave it by nonmagical means.
+You can expend 1 additional mana to change the duration to 1 hour/mana and a creature trapped inside the wall can’t leave it by nonmagical means.
 If the creature tries to use teleportation or interplanar travel to leave the wall, it must first make a Will saving throw.

-On a successful save, the creature can use that magic to exit the cage.
+On a success, the creature can use that magic to exit the cage.

-On a failed save, the creature can’t exit the cage and wastes the use of the spell or effect.
+On a failure, the creature can’t exit the cage and wastes the use of the spell or effect.
 The cage also extends into the Ethereal Plane, blocking ethereal travel.